Best Value Winter Ghillie Suits Guide (2023 Reviews)

 5. Consider Winter Ghille Weight & Size

-Weight is an vital factor for ghillies because it has a direct correlation to fatigue.
+Weight is a vital factor for ghillies because it has a direct correlation to fatigue.
 Think about your local area in winter, do you have to trudge though deep snow?
 Every extra pound of gear weight contributes to tiredness.
-The best hunting/air-soft winter ghillie suits will weigh around five pounds or less.
+The best hunting/air-soft winter ghillie suits will weigh around five pounds or fewer.

 6. Choose Quality Ghillie Construction: “Pay Now Save Later”

 Like anything else you get what you pay for and this rings true for winter ghillies.
 Pay attention to ghillie suppliers that use high quality construction methods.
 Such as durable double stitching, innovative thread weaving and breathable mesh materials.
-If you cheap out on your winter ghillie, expect at best a party costume quality product.
+By cheaping out on your winter ghillie, you should expect party costume quality product.

 7. Look For Ghillie Suit Accessories

-If you are a serious hunter or photographer you will want to pick a ghillie suit with accessories.
+If you are a serious hunter, airsoft player or photographer you will want to pick a ghillie suit with accessories.

-A gun wrap is like a matching ghillie for you rifle or a camera.
+A gun wrap is like a matching ghillie for your rifle or a camera.
 The stuff sack is for storing your winter ghillie.
-Having total camouflage for you and your equipment, equals greater concealment.
+Having total camouflage for you and your equipment, equals greater concealment out in the field.

-All things considered, at this point you should be able to make an informed choice about the best winter ghillie for you.
+All things considered, at this point you should be able to make an informed choice about the best winter ghillie suit for you.
 Consider what color/coverage is best for your activity, weight, and which is most comfortable.
-Keep in mind that the heavier a ghillie is, the harder it is to move around in it.
+Keep in mind that the heavier the complete ghillie suit is, the harder it is to move around in it.